-Future research should involve multicenter trials with larger patient cohorts to validate these findings and broaden their generalizability.
+Future research should involve multicenter trials with larger patient cohorts to validate findings broaden these and their generalizability.
 Studies with extended follow-up durations can discern the longterm impacts of PVI on LA function and might reveal changes not evident in the short term.
-Comparing PVI outcomes with other AF interventions using echocardiography would be insightful. newer echocardiographic Embracing technologies or integrating multi-modality imaging can offer more holistic insights into atrial function.
+Comparing PVI outcomes with other AF interventions using strain echocardiography would be insightful.
+Embracing newer echocardiographic technologies or integrating multi-modality imaging can offer more holistic insights into atrial function.